 What Is a Neuroma?

 Neuromas are small, non-cancerous growths that affect one or more nerves in the balls of the feet.
-They cause a thickening of the nerve tissue, resulting in pain and general discomfort.
-Anyone can experience a neuroma, but they tend to affect people who wear shoes that are tight or crowd the toes, like high heels.
+They cause a thickening of the nerve tissue, resulting in neuroma pain and general discomfort.
+Anyone can experience them, but they tend to affect people who wear shoes that are tight or crowd the toes, like high heels.
 Common symptoms of neuromas include:

 - Feeling like there’s a small rock or pebble in your shoe